-The goal of Lake Shore is “Advancing Science”.
-In 2018, the company celebrated 50 years since its inception, and its equipment has become an essential aspect of numerous scientific advancements and discoveries during this time.
+"Advancing Science" is at the center of everything Lake Shore does.
+In the over 50 years since its inception, its equipment has become an essential aspect of numerous scientific advancements and discoveries.

 Specifically, semiconductor researchers and physicists across the globe have been helped by their precision measurement and characterization solutions, enabling them to develop and discover new magnetic and electronic materials.
 These new materials may enable the technologies of tomorrow.

 Lake Shore solutions has enabled research in the following areas: transparent conducting oxides, organic electronics, solar cells, spintronics, dilute magnetic semiconductors, superconductors, and carbon nanotubes.

 Delivering Higher Levels of Precision, Speed and Convenience to Researchers in Electronic Materials

 The latest addition to Lake Shore’s MeasureReady instruments is the M91 controller.
 In a typical Hall measurement setup, three or more instruments and a great deal of software are required.
 The M91 is a single half-rack size instrument which replaces these instruments and software.
 Consequently, it is a significantly more convenient and compact way of updating an existing Hall measurement system or building a new one.

 The M91 is more than just an all-in-one solution, as it features Lake Shore’s new, patented FastHall technology.
 The time taken to complete a sequence of Hall voltage measurements is reduced by as many as 100 times by this technology.
 This is particularly the case for certain modern semiconductor materials, whose low mobility or high resistance makes them more difficult to measure.

 Challenging material samples, which may have previously been impossible to analyze, can now be analyzed in a matter of minutes.